Adapting to Your New Family Dynamics

 Work with an Experienced Attorney

 Parenting plans and custody agreements are legally binding.
 Before making changes or submitting a custody agreement to the courts, you should seek counsel from a skilled lawyer.
-At DeTommaso Law Group, our attorneys are conversant in all aspects of divorce and custody laws in New Jersey.
+At DeTommaso Law Group, LLC, our attorneys are conversant in all aspects of divorce and custody laws in New Jersey.
 We take a compassionate and collaborative approach to legal representation and always put our clients and their families' needs first.
 When you need help developing an effective parenting plan for your child with special needs, contact us.